Stratford Butterfly Farm

 Stratford Butterfly Farm is a visitor attraction in Stratford-upon-Avon, Warwickshire, England.
 A leafy tropical environment is simulated inside large greenhouses.
-There are numerous free flying butterflies, a few free flying birds, a pool containing fish, and running water.
+There are numerous free flying butterflies, a few free flying birds, a pool containing fish, a group of 22 free-romaing phantasmal poison frogs, two green iguanas, and running water.
 There are also insects and spiders living in glass displays.

 Design

 Stratford Butterfly Farm consists of four main areas: